wigy/chronicles_of_grunt/README.md

 Display all remaining TODO-entries found from the source code.
 Additional argument `todo:die` causes the script end with an error, if any TODO-entries are found.

+### Task: `test`

+Run all unit-tests defined.
+Optional arguments are matched against test file names and if given, only files containing arguments as substrings are selected for running.

 ### Task: `release`

 Run all checks for code and then update README.md file and the version.